abril-AL/Markdown-Resume/README.md

 # Markdown-Resume

+### You can find the pdf version of my resume at ./resume.pdf
+Theres also a markdown version available at ./resume.md

 #### Dont look unless u want me

 #### Basically, i didnt want to make it in docs bc **Im a markdown nerd**